 All study-related care, including the combination medication is provided at no cost

 What happens if I sign up?
-We will match you to a research study center in your area that needs volunteers with COPD or notify you when one becomes available.
+We will match you to a research study center in your area that needs volunteers with medically diagnosed COPD (Chronic Obstructive Pulmonary Disease) or notify you when one becomes available.
 The study team will then contact you and you may have the opportunity to participate if qualified.

 If you think you might like to participate in the ATHLOS Study or would like more information, please enter your information below so we can see if you may qualify and can contact you about the study.
 Keep in mind that participation is entirely voluntary.
 If you do decide to take part in a study, you may change your mind about participating at any time.